ajmar/Plotsense/README.md

 # Plotsense
 A bash script that records an output from lm_sensors (Temperature, RPM, Volts) into a file and/or the shell, with a configurable cycle duration &amp; total duration.
 Intended for benchmarking CPU temperatures, Fan speed, and Voltages.
-Todo: Make POSIX compatible.
+My first bash program, so may be somewhat buggy on other systems.

 # Usage
 ```